-Iv).
+- Iv).
 Commercial Use of Shoreline structures.
 No dock, mooring or similar shoreline structure shall be used for commercial purposes unless allowed as an approved Special Permit use such as a marina (see § 148-7-1-K-7).
-The leasing or rental of any private onshore or offshore structure that is accessory to a residential dwelling, or a Shared Lake Use is prohibited.
+The leasing or rental of any private onshore or offshore structure that is accessory to a residential dwelling, or Shared Lake Use is prohibited. - v).
+Native Plants The Planning Board may require modifications for all shoreline development activities to the surrounding landscape that will maintain and foster expansion of existing native plantings and may require replacement of non-native plantings within the shoreline area SEE ALSO §148-7-1-J. ABOVE.